Enrico Simonetti: Life and career

 Born in Alassio, a Province of Savona, Simonetti studied piano at the Santa Cecilia Conservatory in Rome.
 A lover of jazz, in the early 1950s he founded a jazz band with Piero Piccioni and Bruno Martino, with whom he performed in the most important nightclubs of the time.
 In 1953 he moved, with his family, to Brazil, where he found immediate success as musician, composer and entertainer, hosting a long running television program, Simonetti Show, which lasted for 147 episodes; thanks to his popularity he was made an honorary citizen of Brazil and was introduced into the "Candido Randon da Silva" order.
 In 1964 he came back to Italy, where he joined RAI television, making his debut in the show Chitarra, amore mio.
 He was active as a television and radio host (often paired with Isabella Biagini), as a film composer, and even an occasional actor.
 Simonetti died at age 54 from complications following a major surgical operation to remove a tumor in his throat.

-His film scores include Macumba Love (1960), Special Killers (1973), Il magnate (1973) and Per amore di Cesarina (1976).

 He was the father of composer and musician Claudio Simonetti.